Research

 Summary

-The electrochemical interface is a critical zone that enables chemical transformations to occur and is arguably the most vital, yet least understood, part of the system.
-Our understanding of electrochemical interfaces is still in its infancy due to their inherent complexity and is hampered by a lack of experimental and computational tools currently available to investigate them.
-For computational tools to serve as accurate microscopes of the interface, it is essential to develop realistic models that can capture the various physicochemical phenomena occurring across a wide range of length and time scales during electrochemical processes.
-The group aims to utilize atomistic simulations (such as DFT, molecular dynamics, and enhanced sampling), accelerated by machine learning-based approaches, along with microkinetic and mass transport modeling, to significantly advance our understanding of electrochemical interfaces.
-This understanding will then be used to manipulate (electro)chemical reactivity for applications of interest.
+The electrochemical interface is a critical zone that enables chemical transformations and is arguably the most vital—yet least understood—part of the system.
+Our understanding of electrochemical interfaces remains in its infancy due to their inherent complexity and the limited experimental and computational tools currently available to investigate them.
+For computational tools to function as accurate microscopes of the electrified interface, it is essential to develop realistic models that can capture the diverse physicochemical phenomena occurring across a wide range of length and time scales.
+The DELI Lab aims to leverage atomistic simulations (such as DFT, molecular dynamics, and enhanced sampling), accelerated by machine learning-based approaches, alongside microkinetic simulations and mass transport modeling, to advance our understanding of electrochemical interfaces.
+This insight will then be used to manipulate (electro)chemical reactivity for applications in energy storage and conversion.

 Key research questions